dyhes/zulip/docs/production/upgrade-or-modify.md

    [bullseye-upgrade]: https://www.debian.org/releases/bullseye/amd64/release-notes/ch-upgrading.html

-   When prompted for you how to upgrade configuration files for services that Zulip manages like Redis, PostgreSQL, nginx, and memcached, the best choice is `N` to keep the currently installed version.
-But it's not important; the next step will re-install Zulip's configuration in any case.
+   When prompted for you how to upgrade configuration files for services that Aloha manages like Redis, PostgreSQL, nginx, and memcached, the best choice is `N` to keep the currently installed version.
+But it's not important; the next step will re-install Aloha's configuration in any case.

-4. As root, run the following steps to regenerate configurations for services used by Zulip:
+4. As root, run the following steps to regenerate configurations for services used by Aloha:

    ```bash
    apt remove upstart -y
    /home/zulip/deployments/current/scripts/zulip-puppet-apply -f
    ```

-5. Reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python:
+5. Reinstall the current version of Aloha, which among other things will recompile Aloha's Python module dependencies for your new version of Python:

    ```bash